chdamianos/pca_robustness/README.md

 np is the numpy library imported as 'import numpy as np'

-* Dependencies
+* Dependencies:
 You will need the following Python libraries numpy, pandas, matplotlib, statsmodels, tqdm, sklearn
-* How to run
+* How to run:
 See example.py
-* Deployment instructions
+* Deployment instructions:
 Download the source code and use as appropriate for your application

 ### Output ###